As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 5. EQ Pedals

-However, if you are at the point where you believe and EQ pedal makes sense for your current setup, here are the most popular ones on the market to check out:
+However, if EQ pedal makes sense for you currently, here are the most popular ones I’d recommend:

 - Boss GE-7 – (Amazon/B&H/Thomann)